 - Neutral Colors: While birds see color differently than humans, hats in earth tone colors such as brown, green, blue, and gray are the best choices and will blend in better to help camouflage birders.
 The exception is when birders visit areas where hunters may be active during the appropriate season, and in that case, a bright orange hat may be necessary for safety.

 - Secure Fit: A birding hat should fit snugly around the wearer's head while leaving some space at the crown for cooling ventilation.
 The hat should not easily move when the wearer tilts their head to see up or down, and a chin strap can be a useful feature to keep the hat secure even when birding on windy days.

 - Uncovered Ears: While ear flaps may be comfortable for winter birding, they can also obscure faint calls and songs that can help locate and identify birds.
 The best birding hats will not have any ear flaps, or at least the flaps can be tied or buttoned out of the way if desired during birding trips.

-Many birders own more than one hat and will choose the best hat for each birding trip depending on the weather, light levels and other factors.
+Many birders own more than one hat and will choose the best hat for each birding trip depending on the weather, light levels, destination, habitat types, and other factors.
 A summer hat may have more ventilation than a winter hat, for example, and different brim widths can be useful for different times of day when the sun is higher or lower in the sky.
-No matter what hat a birder chooses, however, the most important factor is to be sure it is always worn – it doesn't do any good if it isn't on the head!
+No matter what hat a birder chooses, however, the most important factor is to be sure it is always worn.
+A hat doesn't do any good if it isn't on the head!

 Buying a Birding Hat